haesleinhuepf/human-eval-bia/README.md

 conda env export > environment.yml
 ```

 Submit both files together with your pull-request.
-That we we can see how the environment changes when merging a pull-request.
+That way we can see how the environment changes when merging a pull-request.

 ## How it works